gitcnd/Math-Spiral/README.md

 ## new

-Return a new C<Math::Spiral> object.
+Return a new Math::Spiral object.

 Optional arguments for computation of NextEq() coordinates and their
 defaults: